isomerpages/cpf-workfare/_stories/Ms Nazreen Bano Binte Abu Bakar.md

 *   49-year-old Ms Nazreen works as a sales coordinator.
 She leads a team of seven at islandwide roadshows to promote open electricity market products.

-*   Ms Nazreen receives Workfare in cash and CPF top-ups.
+*   Ms Nazreen receives Workfare payment in cash and CPF top-ups.
 She looks forward to receiving the SMS notifications informing her of Workfare payments every month.
 These payments help to offset family expenses.

 *   Ms Nazreen is currently staying in a rental flat with her three children.
 She is confident that the Workfare CPF top-ups will come in useful when she buys a HDB flat.